Data Explorer and Data Cubes

 The Controller Metrics cube allows you to view the computed client metrics (such as client TTC) in your system.

-The Rogue APs cube allows you to view information about APs that have been flagged as "Rogue" because they cannot be identified by existing APs in your system.
+The AP Rogues cube allows you to view information about APs that have been flagged as "Rogue" because they cannot be identified by existing APs in your system.

 The Switch Network cube allows you to explore switch traffic data and its usage.